 4.9 The responsibility for supporting programme and project sponsors (including within the Combined Authority) to develop their proposals through to the appraisal process is separated within Combined Authority functions.
-The Development and Delivery Team (within the Commercial and Delivery Directorate) is responsible for supporting programme and project sponsors to develop their proposals whilst the Investment Planning Team (within the Finance and Resource Directorate) is responsible for the appraisal of programmes and projects.
+The Development Team is responsible for supporting programme and project sponsors to develop their proposals whilst the Investment Planning Team (within the separate Finance and Resource Directorate) is responsible for the appraisal of programmes and projects.